Jungle-Bus/VapourTrail/README.md

 Put an .osm.pbf file into `imposm/import/` directory.

 Run `make run` to run the services (web, api, tiles and database) in detached mode.
-Run `make data-update` to import or update the data to the Postgres database.
+Run `make update-data` to import or update the data to the Postgres database.

 The tiles rendered by t-rex are available at `http://localhost:6767/`.